 Legalisation of documents from Ukraine for use in the Netherlands

-If you want to use a document from Ukraine in the Netherlands, you must first have it legalised by the Ukrainian Ministry of Foreign Affairs.
-This is done with a special stamp called an apostille.
+You want to use a document from Ukraine in the Netherlands.
+You need legalisation from the Ukrainian Ministry of Education and Science, the Ukrainian Ministry of Justice or the Ukrainian Ministry of Foreign Affairs.
+This depends on the type of document you have.
+Legalisation is done with an apostille.

 Due to the coronavirus, the possibilities to have foreign documents legalised at an embassy or consulate-general are limited.
 To see if it is possible to make an appointment, please check the online appointment system (unless otherwise indicated).
 If no times are available, it is not yet possible.
 Do you only need to have your documents legalised by the local authorities?
 Then check with the local authorities if that is possible.